 Nasi campur, or “mixed rice”, is a bit like an Indian thali.
 It comes with a decent-sized scoop of rice, several accompanying dishes with meat, fish or veggies, and yummy toppings such as peanuts, fried-shrimp krupuk (crackers) and sambal.
 It's usually served buffet style and you’ll find it all over the island (hot top: you'll usually find the best ones in warungs, local family-run eateries).
 You can even buy nasi campur wrapped in a banana leaf from street hawkers as a grab-and-go meal – definitely an upgrade on your standard servo sandwich!

-If you like your chili sauces hot, you’re in for a treat.
-Sambal – a fiery paste made of crushed chili, shrimp paste, scallion, lime juice, and various spices – is one of the best things about Balinese cuisine.
-Most savory dishes will come with a side of this spicy paste to mix in.
+If you like your chilli sauces hot, you’re in for a treat.
+Sambal – a fiery paste made of crushed chilli, shrimp paste, scallion, lime juice, and various spices – is one of the best things about Balinese cuisine.
+Most savoury dishes will come with a side of this spicy paste to mix in.
 If you’re going island hopping, be sure to try the local sambal in each village as they’ll usually have their own version.
-If you’re not great with spicy foods, let your wait staff know when ordering to dial down the heat or order tanpa sambal (sambal without chili) which is equally delicious.
+If you’re not great with spicy foods, let your wait staff know when ordering to dial down the heat or order tanpa sambal (sambal without chilli) which is equally delicious.

 5. Gado gado